xeTaiz/dvao/README.md

 ### Train the model yourself
 ```
-python train_ao.py /path/to/ds
+python train.py /path/to/ds
 ```
 The default parameters should lead to the model we identify as best in our paper.
-See `python train_ao.py --help` for possible parameters you might want to change.
+See `python train.py --help` for possible parameters you might want to change.

 To reproduce the run from the paper use `--seed 1871677067`.

 ### Training Data (CQ500)
 The training data for DVAO uses the [CQ500 dataset](http://headctstudy.qure.ai/dataset) for CT volume data.
 The accompanying transfer function is randomly generated (see `tf_utils.py`) and the ground truth AO volume is computed using `raycast_cuda.py`.

-After downloading the dataset, you can use the `cuda_runner.py` script to generate training data by first generating a random transfer function (TF), then computing the ground truth ambient occlusion volume using that TF and lastly saving it in the format that `QureDataset` can use (see `train_ao.py`).
+After downloading the dataset, you can use the `cuda_runner.py` script to generate training data by first generating a random transfer function (TF), then computing the ground truth ambient occlusion volume using that TF and lastly saving it in the format that `QureDataset` can use (see `train.py`).

 ### Relevant Scripts and Files
 ```
+Scripts with argparse arguments:
-train_ao.py            Training script for DVAO (has argparse parameters)
+train.py            Training script for DVAO
+infer.py            Inference script for DVAO
+cunda_runner.py     Generates training data in the appropriate format
 raycast_cuda.py     Computes ground truth AO

+Additional Functions:
 raycast_volume.cu   CUDA code for ground truth AO
 Dockerfile          Dockerfile to setup our environment in a container
 peak_finder.py      Used to extract histogram peaks for random TF generation
+extract_peaks       Persistent Homology to extract histogram peaks. (from https://www.sthu.org/blog/13-perstopology-peakdetection/index.html)
+utils.py            Utility functions
 tf_utils.py         Functions used for our TF generation
-torch_interp.py        PyTorch CUDA-accelerated 1d interpolation from https://github.com/aliutkus/torchinterp1d
-ranger.py              Ranger optimizer (RAdam + Lookahead) from https://github.com/lessw2020/Ranger-Deep-Learning-Optimizer
 ssim3d_torch.py     3D SSIM, adopted from https://github.com/VainF/pytorch-msssim
+volume_loader.py    Utilities to load CQ500 in its original DICOM format
 ```